Home, almost half of Italians dissatisfied with their home

-Supporting rooms: essential spaces to personalize and in which to concentrate on one’s work and devote oneself to passions.
+Supporting rooms: essential spaces to personalize, where to concentrate on one’s work and devote oneself to passions.

 Service rooms: versatile spaces such as laundries, storage rooms and small pantries that become important spaces for keeping things in order.
 Keywords: discretion and functionality.

-«Get the simile back to some interviewees, the ideal home is today perceived as “a tailor-made suit” that must be adapted to those who live it and not vice versa.
+«The ideal home is today perceived as “a tailor-made suit” that must be adapted to those who live it and not vice versa.
 Italian families no longer want to live in “clothes” designed for other times, occasions or needs.
-In fact, our Observatory shows a profound mismatch between supply and demand in the real estate market, or a generalized request for more modern and efficient houses in the face of a real estate proposal that mainly includes dated and standardized houses» says Paola Caniglia, Home & Retail Director of Doxa.
+In fact, our Observatory shows a profound mismatch between supply and demand in the real estate market, or a generalized request for more modern and efficient houses in the face of a real estate proposal that mainly includes dated and standardized houses» says Paola Caniglia, Home & Retail Director of BVA DOXA.
 “We are pleased that, again this year, a key trend has emerged from our Observatory that can guide the evolution of the real estate market in the coming years.
-CasaDoxa, our HUB of sharing and comparison, was born precisely with this objective: to dialogue with industry players so that they can become aware and orient business strategies towards solutions that meet the needs of families, which we collect every year through our privileged Observatory and the precious inputs coming from the interviewees”.
+CasaDoxa, our HUB of sharing and comparison, was born precisely with this aim: to dialogue with industry players so that they can become aware and orient business strategies towards solutions that meet the needs of families, which we collect every year through our privileged Observatory».

 Vuoi ricevere le nostre ricerche via mail?
 Iscriviti subito